-Also, while studying certain categories of one language scholars very often use the models of more researched languages, e.g. the ancient Indian models of compound words are used to describe many European languages theancient period.
-Comparisons scripted in "Port Royal Grammar" where ancient scholars such as Antoine Arnauld, Claude Lancelot. analyzed similarities and differences between French, Latin, Greek and ancient Jewish languages.
-They have found out that out of these languages ancient Jewish language did not share substantial similarity with other languages.
-The Port Royal Grammar was extremely popular and gave an impetus to therapid development of comparative studies.
+Also, while studying certain categories of one language scholars very often use the models of more researched languages, e.g. the ancient Indian models of compound words are used to describe many European languages

 The second factor is characterized as a period of the appearance of scientific comparative works.
-Comparisons of languages and linguistic units date back to speaking world than at any other time since its publication more than three hundred years ago".
+Comparisons of languages and linguistic units date back to